 - Have you enjoyed this special post from our review authors?
 Our Curriculum Choice review team features a topic monthly.
 You can see all that our authors have shared on electives, math, curriculum choices and more under Review Team Features.

-~Hosted by Heather Woodie from Blog, She Wrote.
+~Hosted by Heather Woodie from Blog, She Wrote and originally published January 2014.